 What does it mean to be a Sponsor of Arts Congress?

-A sponsorship allows a small business or organization to send four (4) attendees and one (1) youth registration to Arts Congress.
-The organization or business will also be listed as a sponsor on signage, collateral material distributed to legislators during the day and on AzCA’s website.
+A sponsorship allows a small business or organization to send four (4) attendees and one (1) or more youth registrants to Arts Congress.
+The organization or business will be listed as a sponsor on signage, collateral material distributed to legislators during the day and on AzCA’s website.
 Sponsors also have the opportunity to display materials about their organizations or businesses on a table during the event.

 What else happens during Arts Congress?